Watch the Ceremony on Fox Sports Arizona:

 The 43rd Arizona Sports Hall of Fame Induction Ceremony, will honored professional golfer Heather Farr, USA Olympic diver Michele Mitchell, NBA All-Star Lafayette “Fat” Lever, and Arizona business leader and nationally recognized entrepreneur Karl Eller.

-The event, expected to draw more than 800 attendees, will be held Thursday, May 9 at the Scottsdale Center for the Performing Arts, in the new Virginia G. Piper Theater.
+The event, expected to draw more than 800 attendees, was held Thursday, May 9 at the Scottsdale Center for the Performing Arts, in the new Virginia G. Piper Theater.

 Each year, the Arizona Sports Hall of Fame honors athletes, coaches, administrators and others who have made significant contributions to sports in our state.
 This year’s honorees include: